marmelab/react-admin/docs/List.md

 ### Bulk Actions

-You can replace the list of default bulk actions by your own element using the `bulkActions` prop:
+Bulk actions are actions that affect several records at once, like mass deletion for instance.
+In the `<Datagrid>` component, bulk actions are triggered by ticking the checkboxes in the first column of the table, then choosing an action from the bulk action menu.
+By default, all list views have a single bulk action, the bulk delete action.
+You can add other bulk actions by passing a custom element as the `bulkActions` prop of the `<List>` component:

 ```jsx
 import Button from 'material-ui/Button';